 Internal links are extremely important for your blogging for business and it is used in numerous ways by Google when assessing your webpage for ranking such as:

-internal links used by google to crawl and discover your blog posts and pages
+- Internal links are the prior way used by Google to crawl and discover your entire website.

-using internal links to understand the importance of your pages and blog posts
+- Google uses internal links to understand the importance of the page.

 Therefore your internal links are extremely important for your SEO and blogging success.
 So, here are some of the best practices for internal linking for SEO: